simplesamlphp/simplesamlphp-module-oidc/README.md

 You can allow users to register their own clients.
 This is controlled through the `permissions` setting in `module_oidc.php`

+Permissions let the module expose functionality to specific users.
+In the below configuration, a user's eduPersonEntitlement attribute is examined.
+If the user tries to do something that requires the `client` permission (such as registering their own client) then they will need one of the eduPersonEntitlements from the `client` permission array.

+A permission can be disable by commenting it out.

 ```bash
     'permissions' => [
         // Attribute to inspect to determine user's permissions